-June 9, 2014 (E-148)

-GOVERNOR'S PROCLAMATION - ISSUANCE: By this

-date, the Governor shall issue a proclamation calling the General Election and shall state the time of the election and the offices to be filled and transmit a copy of the proclamation to the Board of Supervisors of each county.
-The Secretary of State will send an informational copy of the proclamation to each county elected official.
+June 13, 2016 (E-148) GOVERNOR'S PROCLAMATION - ISSUANCE: By this date, the Governor shall issue a proclamation calling the General Election and shall state the time of the election and the offices to be filled and transmit a copy of the proclamation to the Board of Supervisors of each county.
+The Secretary of State will send an informational copy of the proclamation to each county elected official

-June 17, 2014 (E-14)

-AMENDED CANDIDATE INTENTION STATEMENT
+June 21, 2016 (E-140) AMENDED CANDIDATE INTENTION STATEMENT

 (LEGISLATIVE CANDIDATES): Last day to file an amended Candidate Intention Statement (Form 501) to accept the expenditure ceiling for the General Election if the voluntary expenditure ceiling was rejected in the Primary Election, but not exceeded during that election.
-The filing of an amended Form 501 allows State Senate and Assembly candidates to qualify to purchase space for a 250-word Candidate's Statement in the county sample ballot pamphlet.
+The filing of an amended Form 501 allows State Senator and Member of the Assembly candidates to qualify to purchase space for a 250-word candidate statement in the county sample ballot pamphlet.